 (4) Notwithstanding the provisions of this regulation, an employee in respect of whom all or some of the conditions of service are determined pursuant to a Commonwealth award is not entitled to the payments provided for by this regulation.

-(5) An employee mentioned in subregulation (4) is entitled to such payments as are determined by the Minister being an amount not greater than the amount that would be payable under this regulation to the employee if none of his or her conditions of employment were covered by a Commonwealth award.
+(5) An employee mentioned in subregulation (4) is entitled to such payments as are determined by the Commissioner being an amount not greater than the amount that would be payable under this regulation to the employee if none of his or her conditions of employment were covered by a Commonwealth award.

 [Regulation 19 amended in Gazette 24 May 1996 p.
-2168.]
+2168; 5 Nov 2010 p.
+5569.]

 Part 5 — Voluntary severance payments and other benefits